flashg1/TeslaSolarCharger/README.md

 Option 2
 --------
-To charge from grid and solar, toggle on charge from grid and set day-time/night-time power offsets to reserve power for charging car or export to grid.
+To charge from grid and solar, toggle on charge from grid and set day-time/night-time power offsets to draw power from grid or export to grid.

 Notes